lopatin/sliderTabs/README.md

 Usage
 -----

 SliderTabs is pretty easy to use.
 First create a `<div>` element with a `<ul>` containing x abount of tabs, and x `<div>` elements after that as the associated panels.
-Note that the `href` attribute of the tab links must be of the format "#Id-of-panel-div" to link tabs to their content panels.
+Note that the `href` attribute of the tab links must be of the format `#Id-of-panel-div` to link tabs to their content panels.
 The complete HTML markup should look similar to below.

 	<div id="mySliderTabs">
         <ul>